 You may need your tooth pulled for multiple reasons:

-• Overcrowding: You’re more likely to experience bite disorders and infections with overcrowded teeth.
+- Overcrowding: People with overcrowded teeth are more likely to experience bite disorders and infections.
 Removing overcrowded teeth opens up room in the mouth for proper tooth movement.
 After we remove a problem tooth, we can provide orthodontic treatment to fix misaligned and crooked teeth.

 Tooth Extraction in Cedar Park, TX